lammps/lammps/doc/src/fix_press_langevin.rst

 .. note::

    Unlike the :doc:`fix npt <fix_nh>` or :doc:`fix nph <fix_nh>` commands which
-   perform Nose/Hoover barostatting AND time integration, this fix does NOT perform time integration of the atoms but only of the barostat coupled coordinate.
+   perform Nose-Hoover barostatting AND time integration, this fix does NOT perform time integration of the atoms but only of the barostat coupled coordinate.
 It then only modifies the box size and atom coordinates to effect barostatting.
 Thus you must use a separate time integration fix,